apache/spark/docs/core-migration-guide.md

 ## Upgrading from Core 3.3 to 3.4

-- Since Spark 3.4, Spark driver will own `PersistentVolumnClaim`s and try to reuse if they are not assigned to live executors.
+- Since Spark 3.4, Spark driver will own `PersistentVolumeClaim`s and try to reuse if they are not assigned to live executors.
 To restore the behavior before Spark 3.4, you can set `spark.kubernetes.driver.ownPersistentVolumeClaim` to `false` and `spark.kubernetes.driver.reusePersistentVolumeClaim` to `false`.

 - Since Spark 3.4, Spark driver will track shuffle data when dynamic allocation is enabled without shuffle service.
 To restore the behavior before Spark 3.4, you can set `spark.dynamicAllocation.shuffleTracking.enabled` to `false`.